Skip to content

 Memory

-ormar is a mini ORM meaning that it does not keep a registry of already loaded models.
+ormar is does not keep a registry of already loaded models.

 That means that in select_related example above you will always have 10 000 Models A, 30 000 Models B (even if the unique number of rows in db is 3 - processing of select_related spawns new child models for each parent model).
 And 60 000 Models C.